Karnataka Election: Nitish Kumar’s JD(U) to contest 30 seats on its own

 The Karnataka Assembly Election 2018 got more crowded with Nitish Kumar of the JD(S) stating that his party would contest around 25 to 30 seats.
 The move comes in the wake of the party trying to increase its presence beyond Bihar.

-Currently the party has just one MLA in Nagaland outside Bihar.
+Currently, the party has just one MLA in Nagaland outside Bihar.
 It had another MLA in Gujarat, but Chhotubhai Vasava switched over to the Sharad Yadav faction and floated a party called the Bharatiya Tribal Party.

 The party has indicated that it would contest the election on its own.
-In Bihar the party is in power with the support of the BJP.
+In Bihar, the party is in power with the support of the BJP.

 Also Read | Karnataka poll date leak: Final report in two days